LucaCavallotto/Prompt-Library/notes/slides-to-notes.md

    - # [Main Topics (Slide Titles or Modules)]
    - ## [Sub-topic]
    - ### [Specific Detail or Deep Dive]
-6. **Synthesis Balance**: Aim for the "Golden Mean" of summarization.
-Do not be overly wordy, but do not omit crucial information.
-The notes should be concise enough for quick review but detailed enough to understand the concept without re-opening the slides.
+6. **THE GOLDEN MEAN OF SYNTHESIS**: Aim for a balance.
+Be concise for review but detailed enough to understand the "how" and "why" without re-opening the slides.
 7. **PARAGRAPH-FIRST STYLE**: Explain core concepts in full, cohesive sentences.
    - Use **bold** for key terms and definitions.
    - Use *italics* for emphasis or examples.